quentinstepniewski/Project5_CustomerSegmentation/README.md

 ## Project Description:

-Implementation of a unsupervised classification algorithm to perform a customer segmentation on a marketplace database
+Implementation of an unsupervised classification algorithm to perform a customer segmentation on a marketplace database

 * Creation of a data cleaning/consolidation pipeline
-* Traine and compare several clustering algorithms (Kmeans, GaussianMixtureModel, Agglomerative Clustering, DBSCAN)
+* Train and compare several clustering algorithms (Kmeans, GaussianMixtureModel, Agglomerative Clustering, DBSCAN)
 * Create Cluster Evaluation Function (notably for interpretability)
 * Evaluate stability over time of our clusters